Ferinjoque/ferinjoque-website/README.md

 1. Create a read-only user in your Supabase database.
 2. Connect Google Looker Studio using the **PostgreSQL** connector.
 3. Use the database connection details found in Supabase Project Settings -> Database.
-Use a read-only user credentials.
+Use the read-only user credentials.
 4. Connect to the `public.events_view` for easier reporting.

 ## Customization